tanmayi04/chat-bot/README.md

 Requirements:
-1. Install Dependencies
+1. Install Dependencies:
 Make sure you have Python installed, then install the required libraries: command- pip install streamlit openai
-2. OpenAI API Key
+2. OpenAI API Key:
 To use GPT models, you need an OpenAI API key.
 Get one from "https://platform.openai.com/api-keys"
-3. Hugging-face API Key
+3. Hugging-face API Key:
 To use llama model, you need HF token.
 Get one from "https://huggingface.co/settings/tokens"

 NOTE- Paste both keys in .env file.